DHTMLX/gantt-docs/data/desktop/css_overview.md

 Grid
 ------------

-In this section you will find CSS classes for styling the main elements of the [grid area](desktop/table.md).
+In this section you will find CSS selectors for styling the main elements of the [grid area](desktop/table.md).

 <img src="desktop/grid_area.png"/>